thinkgo-io/encode-escape/README.md

 This app was written primarily as a proof of concept to see if a Rust / Tauri app could be uploaded to the Apple and Windows app stores.
 The answer after a lot of pain is yes to the Apple app store.
 The Windows store is TBD.

+This was also written to test if a reasonably professional app could be created easily enough in Tauri.
+The answer to that is a resounding yes.

-Also, it wasn't obvious at the time that there was a simple app that handled encoding / decoding tasks for developers.
-There are quite a few out there but this has its place.
+But why this app?
+It wasn't obvious at the time that there was a simple app that handled encoding / decoding tasks for developers.
+There are others out there but this tool has its place.

 ## Links